This page provides answers to some frequently asked questions (FAQs).

 Compatibility Test Suite

-What is the purpose of the CTS?
+What's the purpose of the CTS?

-The Compatibility Test Suite is a tool used by device manufacturers to help ensure their devices are compatible, and to report test results for validations.
+The Compatibility Test Suite is a tool used by device manufacturers to help ensure that their devices are compatible, and to report test results for validations.
 The CTS is intended to be run frequently by OEMs throughout the engineering process to catch compatibility issues early.

 What kinds of things does the CTS test?